ejlaflure/School_District_Analysis/README.md

 # School_District_Analysis
-Analysis of school district grades using Python, Pandas and Jupyter Notebook to perform efficiently.
+Analysis of school district grades using Python, Pandas and Jupyter Notebook in order to organize the data more efficiently.

 ## Project Overview
 Deliverables requested for the analysis of the school district: